laminlabs/lamin-blog/docs/annbatch.md

   falexwolf: Lamin Labs, Munich
 ---

-The demand for AI in biology is accelerating at an unprecedented rate, with state-of-the-art models now routinely trained on datasets exceeding the terabyte scale.
-This growth has surfaced a critical bottleneck: disk-backed data loading.
-While `MappedCollection` was a pioneer in solving this — enabling larger-than-memory training and seamless integration with the `anndata` ecosystem — it hit a ceiling on performance.
-Its loading speeds often fall significantly short of the throughput required by modern GPUs, leading to extensive resource waste or GPUs that are mostly idle.
-To bridge this gap, we developed `annbatch`: a high-performance data loader that maintains full `anndata` integration and thereby shifting the bottleneck back to the hardware's actual processing limits.
+The demand for AI for omics data has reached an unprecedented rate, with state-of-the-art models now routinely trained on datasets exceeding the terabyte scale.
+To make that process more efficient we developed `annbatch`[^gold26], a high-performance data loader built on `anndata` that enables loading speeds of 60k samples/second and more, at least a factor 3 higher than the fastest recent alternatives.

-To achieve the performance required for modern models like scVI — which demand a 50–100x speedup over the loading speed obtained by `MappedCollection` — we focused on two fundamental architectural shifts:

-- **From Random to Chunked Pseudo-Random Access:** Traditional fully random access is an I/O killer for disk-backed data.
-By switching to a chunked pseudo-random access pattern, we significantly reduce disk seek time and overhead, allowing for much higher throughput.
-- **From HDF5 to Zarr:** We moved away from the older HDF5-backed `anndata` format in favor of the Zarr backed `anndata` format.
-Zarr's cloud-native, chunk-based storage is designed for high-concurrency workloads, providing the parallelization needed to keep up with modern GPUs.

-Combined with many low-level optimizations, these changes effectively remove the I/O bottleneck, finally allowing the hardware to run at full throttle.

-But does this theoretical speed translate to the real world?
-Let's look at the Tahoe-100M atlas.
-Training an scVI model on a dataset of this magnitude is a high-throughput challenge; if the data loader can't keep up, the hardware sits idle.
+While `anndata`[^virshup24] itself came with an early version of a disk-backed data loader already in 2019 (`AnnCollection`), the advent of larger scale models has given rise to better implementations with improved performance.
+Particularly early were scimilarity[^scimilarity25] and the cellarium data loader[^cellarium22] around 2023.

+In 2024, we developed `MappedCollection`[^mappedcollection24] to address the need for true weighted random sampling.
+However, that came at a big performance penalty compared to approaches that pre-shuffled datasets and would load contiguous chunks like NVIDIA Merlin[^merlin20] or the tiledbsoma loader of CellXGene[^cellxgene-census-pytorch].

+With `annbatch`,[^gold26] we now present an `anndata`-based loader that optimizes loading contiguous chunks and assumes pre-shuffling and uses the popular `.zarr` array format.[^zarr-v2]

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/KfBn3sfRNJLtqMEn0000.svg" width="700" style="padding: 0;">
 </div>

-**Figure 1 ([source](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/AYfx4Nm2j0lpkkwK0000))**: Dataloader throughput on the Tahoe-100M dataset across four three loaders where `scDataset` is shown both with matched block/chunk size and with its recommended settings.
+**Figure 1 ([source](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/AYfx4Nm2j0lpkkwK0000))**: Dataloader throughput on the Tahoe-100M dataset across four three loaders where `scDataset`[^dascenzo25] is shown both with matched block/chunk size and with its recommended settings.
 By clicking on `source`, you can navigate to the runs that produced the results.
 For example, the run that produced the results for `annbatch` is [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/run/ZSuaqX3BWwLzwduW).
 It comes with information about parameters, environment, and hardware (`ml.m5.24xlarge` on AWS).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/yoNFOJbnwdn4dNa70001.png" width="700" style="padding: 0;">